 So here is how this next part works…

-A Flight with a Toddler
+A Typical Flight with a Toddler

 This is what a typical flight with our toddler looks like:

 We get on the flight and he’s excited!
 He wants to touch and play with everything.
 I let him (at least within the confines of our seat).
-Seat belt light goes on and I use the iPad or a snack to entertain him while we take off.
+Seat belt light goes on and I use the iPad or a snack in a spill proof snack cup to entertain him while we take off.

-The sleep part isn’t always easy and not always successful, but we just keep trying to get him to lay down.
-This can take up to an hour even mimicking our usual bed time routine, but eventually he will sleep.
+Getting a toddler to sleep on an airplane isn’t always easy and not always successful, but we just keep trying to get him to lay down.
+This can take up to an hour even when mimicking our usual bedtime routine, but eventually he will sleep.

 There is some crying and some tantrums in there.
 Getting the seat belt on and having him not continually unbuckle it is sometimes an issue, especially if the flight has a lot of turbulence.